AIML-IfI/yamlparser/README.md

 Please note that options without default values that are not provided on the command line are not represented in the configuration.
 We propose to provide default values for all options (which cannot be `None`) to avoid surprises.

+Finally, by default, the `config_parser` function stores the generated `NameSpace` object internally, calls its `format_self` function and freezes it.
+This configuration can be obtained via the `yamlparser.get_config()` function from anywhere in your source code.
+Please note that the `config_parser` function should be called only once.